Last Updated on October 9, 2019 by Bryony Clapperton

 The bus costs a couple of dollars and upon reaching the top of the winding route you reach a smaller replica of the swing at Casa del Arbol, you will be charged to use this and many tourists stop off here before heading to Casa del Arbol.

 The swing at the edge of the world – La Casa del Arbol is a must do when visiting Baños its mostly very cheap to do and you won’t end up spending more than $10 dollars on the whole experience.

-Thermal pools in Baños, Ecuador
+Thermal pools in Baños

 We found ourselves visiting two separate thermal spa’s during our time in Baños.
 The air in Quito can be crisp and cool due to the Altitude and that goes for Baños too.

 The warmest waters kind of feel like a very hot bath and you can actually feel the volcanic rock beneath your feet bubbling away.
 The thermal pools we visited also had a freezing cold pool.
 I wasn’t brave enough for that one.

 We visited El Salado Pools and also Piscinas de la Virgen the most popular thermal pools in Baños.
 You must wear a cap whilst in the water.
 You can either buy one or rent one for $2 but you must have one to enter the pools.

 Water sports in Baños

-My white water rafting experience in Baños was terrifying, everyone else seemed to enjoy it oddly enough so I’m just going to give in and admit that I’m a scared baby when it comes to white water, rafting, water and white water rafting.
+My white water rafting experience in Baños was terrifying.
+Everyone else seemed to enjoy it oddly enough so I’m just going to give in and admit that I’m a scared baby when it comes to water.

 White water rafting day trips vary – many start early and can last anywhere from 4 to 8 hours, most include photos, training, guides and our even included lunch at a local and family owned restaurant on the banks of the Rio.